dare3path/TLSplain/README.md

 - seeing such errors might save you some time because you're not chasing ghost possibilities (like wondering what's wrong with your client eg. [this](https://github.com/openssl/openssl/issues/19969#issuecomment-1366270745) or [this](https://github.com/openssl/openssl/issues/18757)).

 **Cons**
-- if you've somehow trapped those specific errors before error:0A00010B:SSL and error:0A0000C6:SSL as a way to know if you're connecting to non-TLS server(s) then you'd have to change or add these new ones (depending on the patch), but seen above as: error:0A0007A0:SSL and error:0A00079F:SSL and error:0A0007A1:SSL
+- if you've somehow trapped those specific errors before (ie. error:0A00010B:SSL and error:0A0000C6:SSL) as a way to know if you're connecting to non-TLS server(s) then you'd have to change or add these new ones (depending on the patch) seen above as: error:0A0007A0:SSL and error:0A00079F:SSL and error:0A0007A1:SSL

 Initially I tried to report it in the wrong place, here: https://github.com/hyperium/hyper/issues/3866
 But then I've realized it's in fact openssl at heart(now reported [here](https://github.com/openssl/openssl/issues/27293)) and many rust programs can be helped by modding openssl instead.
 xAI's Grok3 and Grok2 were used as help.

+## Updates
+- tested on ArchLinux, should be here in this very repo: https://github.com/dare3path/TLSplain
+- untested, also here on this forked repo branch: https://github.com/dare3path/openssl/tree/better_error_msgs_when_connecting_to_non_TLS_servers

 ## Licensing
 The entire `TLSplain` project is licensed under the [Apache License 2.0](LICENSE), matching OpenSSL’s terms.
 This includes the patches, demo server, and client code.